saturn77/egui_mobius/README.md

 - Flexible command and event processing using `std::mpsc`.
 - Employ the signals and slots paradigm.
 - Modular design for cleaner, more maintainable code.
-- Portable containers via crux for core backend logic.
+- Portable code for backend processes.